tum-ewk/ficus/README.md

 ### Windows

 I recommend using the Python distribution Anaconda.
-If you don't want to use it or already have an existing Python 2.7 (sorry, 3.x is not yet supported) installation, you can also download the required packages one by one.
+**If you don't want to Anaconda** or already have an existing Python 2.7 (sorry, 3.x is not yet supported) installation, you can also download the required packages one by one.
 Please follow the installation instructions of [urbs] (https://github.com/tum-ens/urbs) for a list of needed packages.
 Instead of "coopr" the package "pyomo" is needed for ficus.

-#### Anaconda (recommended)
+#### Anaconda

   1. **[Anaconda (Python 2.7)](http://continuum.io/downloads)**.
 Choose the 64-bit installer if possible.
        1. During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!